woniesong92/talktosql/README.md

     ```
 2. Set the environment variables

-    You can create a `.env` file in your local directory to get kickstarted.
+    You can create a `.env` file in your local directory to get quickstarted.

     ```.env
     OPENAI_API_KEY="SOME_API_KEY"